 - The amount spent in general may be lower for many people but there will still be a place for little luxuries over Christmas;

 - Media in general will play a more important role, once travelling and season trips might not be possible this year;

 - Hope is in everyone’s mind so advertisements should focus on restoring ideals of safety, togetherness and warmth.

 A tip from experts is to allow your customers to make their purchases as soon as possible because with the increase online ordering, delivery can become a big problem and delays are expected not only in international but in local delivery services.
 A solution is to offer pickup options for local customers, always keeping in mind the safety protocol for COVID-19 and social distancing.

 Grow your business in 2021

 Manage better, sell more, engage your customers and grow your business in 2021.
-Add the necessary information and let the app do the rest.Get started for free.
+Add the necessary information and let the app do the rest.Get started

 The sense of urgency and uncertainty can really affect your customers’ experience so keeping them informed of their order’s progress is essential.
 Use personalized statuses to keep your staff in track and your customers up to date on their delivery.